-40 managers and senior leaders took part in one-on-one coaching as part of the leadership development program, and we partnered with Australian Institute of Management (AIMWA) which allowed all our Team members access to more than 140 training programs.
+We have continued our partnership with Australian Institute of Management (AIMWA) which provides access for all our Team members to more than 140 training programs.
 We also progressed with enhancements to our Learning Management System, supporting on-demand, web-based learning for team members and online inductions for external partners.